rollyourown-xyz/ryo-website-content/content/rollyourown/tech_projects/_index.md

 ## Overview

-Here are the tech projects!
+TODO: Here are the tech projects!

 ## What is in a tech project?

-About the structure of the page and repository.
+TODO: About the structure of the page and repository.

-About the underlying deployment philosophy / process (incl. immutable infrastructure).
+TODO: About the underlying deployment philosophy / process (incl. immutable infrastructure).

-## How to use: automation scripts

-Basic, generic instructions on cloning reop, setting configuration parameters and running scripts.

-## How to use: manual steps
+## How to use

-Step-by-step instructions: Local setup, host setup, image build, deployment.
+Browse our projects and [deploy](/rollyourown/tech_projects/how_to_deploy/) using our automation scripts.